ErpNetDocs/tech/advanced/concepts/object-relational-mapping.md

   - First name
   - Last name

-So, if we use table data, in order to access all attributes of a company or a person, we have to relate (join) data from different tables, using unique identifiers.
-The identifiers are the so-called "surrogate keys" because they are existing only in the database and have no real-world counterpart.
-Using such keys and relating data between tables is ordinary in the relational world of the databases.
+If you use table data, in order to access all attributes of a company or a person, you need to **relate** (join) data from different tables, using unique identifiers.
+These are the so-called 'surrogate keys' because they exist only in the database and have no real-world counterpart.
+Using such keys and relating data between tables is expected in the world of databases.

-However, internally, the systems use objects, because it is much simpler to process them.
-Objects already have all the necessary attributes related together and there is no need to use Identifiers or table relations.
+Internally, the systems use **objects** because it's much easier to process them.
+Objects already have all necessary attributes related together and there's no need to use identifiers or table relations.

+#### Conclusion

 This is only an introduction to the topic of object-relational mapping.
-More deeper look would go too deep into the developer details of the subject.
+A deeper look would exceed the developer details of the subject.